Frequently Asked Questions

 Service Coverage and Availability

 MNP is implemented nationwide, covering all major cities and surrounding regions.
-Processing typically occurs during standard business hours (9 AM - 5 PM, Monday-Friday).
+Processing occurs during standard business hours (9 AM – 5 PM, Monday-Friday).
 All major mobile operators support MNP, ensuring broad accessibility for subscribers.

 Info: Pakistan processes over 2 million porting requests annually, with a success rate exceeding 95%.
-This highlights the widespread adoption and effectiveness of the MNP system.

 The Porting Process: A Step-by-Step Guide